nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the FAPro.
+* `list` followed by `delete 2` deletes the 2nd person in FAPro.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Viewing the deatiled profile a person : `select`

-View a more detailed profile of the specified person from the FAPro.
+View a more detailed profile of the specified person from FAPro.

 Format: `select INDEX`